 Which transactions are considered as cash advances?

 Depending on your credit card, a cash advance could include any or all of the following types of transactions:

 - ATM withdrawals.
 Getting cash from an ATM using your credit card is the most common type of cash advance transaction.

 - Balance transfers.
-If you want to move a debt to your existing credit card, the transfer may be deemed as a “cash advance” and attract this interest rate as well as a fee.
+If you want to move a debt to your existing credit card, the transfer may be deemed as a “cash advance” and attract the corresponding high interest rate, as well as a fee.
 Promotional 0% balance transfer cards may also revert to the cash advance rate after the expiry of the promotional period.

 - Gambling transactions.
 Whether it’s online or at the casino, gambling purchases are often considered a “cash equivalent” transaction that attracts cash advance rates and fees.
 This includes buying credit, chips, lottery tickets and scratchies, as well as placing bets at sporting events or online.